Shayne Currie

-The New Zealand journalist Shayne Currie (born 1 April 1971) is editor of The New Zealand Herald newspaper, an Auckland-based newspaper with the highest circulation of any newspaper in the country.
+Shayne Currie (born 1 April 1971) is a senior journalist from New Zealand.
+Currie is the Editor at Large of The New Zealand Herald newspaper, based in Auckland.
+He has previously held executive and senior editorial roles at NZME, including NZME managing editor, NZ Herald editor and Herald on Sunday editor.
+Currie studied at Tauranga Boys' College in New Zealand.

 Previous career

-Currie began his journalistic career as a teenager at The Evening Post in Wellington, where he won the national award for crime reporting.
-He subsequently worked on newspapers including The Press in Christchurch and The Sunday Star-Times, which were all part of the same media group, Independent Newspaper Limited (INL), ultimately owned by Australian newspaper magnate Rupert Murdoch.
+Currie began his journalistic career as a teenager, editing his school's newspaper, the Reflector.
+In 1989, he began working at The Evening Post in Wellington, where he won the national award for crime reporting.
+He subsequently worked on newspapers, including The Press and The Sunday Star-Times, which were at the time all part of the same media group, Independent Newspaper Limited (INL), owned then by Australian newspaper magnate Rupert Murdoch.
 Currie was at The Sunday Star-Times when Murdoch sold his New Zealand newspaper holdings to John Fairfax Holdings, another Australian newspaper publishing company.

-Currie rose to deputy editor at the Star-Times, then New Zealand's highest-circulating paper.
-After Suzanne Chetwin resigned as Star-Times editor in 2003, Currie led the newspaper in an acting capacity until the appointment of Cate Brett as editor.
-He has won numerous journalism awards.

-In July 2004 he resigned from the Star-Times to work on a special project for APN News & Media, a rival media group that owned The New Zealand Herald and a range of provincial newspapers, magazines and radio stations.
-That special project was subsequently revealed as the Herald on Sunday, another Sunday newspaper.
+In July 2004, Currie resigned from the Star-Times to work on a special project for APN News & Media, which owned The New Zealand Herald and a range of provincial newspapers, magazines, and radio stations.
+The special project was later revealed to be the Herald on Sunday, another Sunday newspaper.
 Currie was appointed deputy editor to Suzanne Chetwin.